rohanphillips/leantechphotos/README.md

 ## React Hooks
 `useState` and `useEffect` were both used in this project to help with management of state inside multiple components

+## Testing
+In the lead up to this techincal, I'd spend more time doing `Rspec` testing in a Ruby on Rails environment.

+I did add some unit testing to the Redux Store that tested the photos reducers

 ## CSS
 I did spend a little time illustrating the connection of classes with different formatting to demonstrate an ability to integrate and work with CSS